Skip to content

 200 G10 BW

-A pure and extreme wingfoil freestyle backwing.
-No winglets and a different profile for an extremely loose feeling and the most radical turns.
+A pure and extreme Wingfoil freestyle backwing.
+No winglets and a different profile for an extremely loose feel and the most radical turns.
 Not suitable for windsurfing, except for foil style.

 250 Carbon BW

-The ultimate backwing for intermediates and advanced riders, both for winging and windsurf foiling.
-Great turning ability and speed with good control at the same time.
+The ultimate backwing for intermediate and advanced riders, for both winging and windsurf foiling.
+Great turning ability and speed with good control.
 Also suitable for beginners and light riders.

 280 Carbon BW

-The 280 is a backwing for beginners and advanced riders that gives you extra stability and flight control with good speed potential.
-Recommended with large front wings 2000 and 1600 on the wingfoil or for really heavy riders who want to improve ground speed or need ultra-light wind performance.
+The 280 is a backwing for beginners and intermediate riders, offering you extra stability and flight control with good speed potential.
+Recommended with large front wings 2000 and 1600 on the Wingfoil or for really heavy riders who want to improve their basic speed or need ultra-light wind performance.

 320 Carbon BW

-The 320 Backwing is the most stable option for beginners in wingfoiling or as a starter setup for dock launch foiling with the 2000 FW.
-We do not recommend the 320 BW for wingfoiling.
+The 320 Backwing is the most stable option for beginners in wing foiling or as an entry-level setup for dock start foiling with the 2000 FW.
+We do not recommend the 320 BW for wind foiling.

-All our A.I.O.
-Backwings offer stepless adjustment of the angle of attack.
+All of our A.I.O. backwings offer stepless adjustment of the angle of attack.
 Set a steep angle (+) for maximum flight stability or less angle of attack (-) for more speed and a livelier feel.
-Don't believe the internet that a steep backwing produces more "power".
-Try to think of it more as generating more or less downforce (like a rear wing on a Formula 1 car).
-That's why smart people also call the rear part a stabilizer or stabilizer bar.
-A larger rear wing angle is equivalent to moving the jib mast forward - that's true - but the bottom line is that a larger angle creates more downforce and more drag, which leads to more flight control and stability... not more "performance" (a flat rear wing works better in light winds than a steep rear wing because it has less drag).
+Don't believe the internet when it says that a steep backwing generates more "power."
+Try to think of it more in terms of generating more or less downforce (like the rear wing of a Formula 1 car).
+That's why smart people call the rear part a stabilizer or stabilizer.
+A larger rear wing angle is equivalent to moving the jib mast forward—that's true—but ultimately, a larger angle generates more downforce and more drag, which leads to more flight control and stability... not more "power" (a flat back wing works better in light winds than a steep back wing because it has less drag).

-Advanced riders select a flatter backwing (-) for more speed or more pop in jumps and adjust the mast forwards or the footstraps further backwards accordingly.
+Advanced riders choose a flatter back wing (-) for more speed or more pop when jumping and adjust the mast forward or the foot straps further back accordingly.

-A change in the angle of attack of 1° degree can roughly be translated into 3-6 cm of mast movement or a change in the position of the footstraps.
+A change in angle of attack of 1° can be roughly translated into 3-6 cm of mast movement or a change in foot strap position.

 Advanced riders, but also beginners, can experiment with riding larger backwings flat or smaller backwings steeper to find their perfect setup.
-Don't overthink it and follow our recommendations above before you start wasting valuable time on the water.
+Don't overthink it and stick to our recommendations above before you start wasting valuable time on the water.

 MODEL MATERIAL